bekk/bekk-christmas/post/javascript/vanilla-spa.md

 authors:
   - Dag Frode Solberg
 ---
-Back when I started studying IT, I figured I wanted to create a Single Page Application(SPA).
+Back when I started studying IT, I wanted to create a Single Page Application(SPA).
 I knew some HTML, CSS, and JavaScript, and that was enough to get something up and running.

-It is easy to add React, Vue, or Angular, to a project that might not need it.
-Writing everything from scratch is a way to reminds us of what these frameworks solve for us and how they limit us.
+It is easy to add React, Vue, or Angular to a project that might not need it.
+Writing everything from scratch is a way to remind us of what these frameworks solve for us and how they limit us.

-Let's look at how we can create a simple SPA.
+Let’s look at how we can create a simple SPA, just using vanilla JavaScript.

 ## Templates